16bitOni/dipcompress/README.md

 The compression algorithms, binary format, filter logic, and architecture were all designed and written by hand.

 The GitHub Actions CI/CD pipeline, `setup.py` C extension build config, and PyPI publishing workflow were put together at the last minute with help from [Claude](https://claude.ai) — because apparently even people who implement Huffman coding from scratch draw the line at YAML indentation errors at 2 AM.
-No shame.